-Students may elect to pursue one of the fields of study identified in accordance with the requirements for that field of study as outlined in Schedule A.
+Students may elect to pursue one of the fields of study identified in accordance with the requirements for that field of study as outlined below.

 The award of honours is given in relation to the whole of the year's work.
 The award is graded as follows - First Class; Second Class, upper division; Second Class, lower division; or Third Class.